infinum/Retromock/README.md

 ```

 ##### Load responses from streams
-If you would like to load response from a stream set a default body factory that takes a body parameter(`response.json`) and loads a response stream for it.
+If you would like to load response from a stream set a default body factory that loads a response stream by a body parameter(`response.json`) in annotation.
 ```java
 Retromock retromock = new Retromock.Builder()
   .retrofit(retrofit)